shipth-is/cli/README.md

   -f, --noAppleAuth

 DESCRIPTION
-  Displays the status of the iOS Distribution certificates in your Apple and Shipthis accounts.
+  Displays the status of the iOS Distribution certificates in your Apple and ShipThis accounts.
 These are used to sign all of your iOS apps.

 EXAMPLES